YoavGivati/gordon/docs/quickstart_js.rst

 Now that you have Gordon installed, let's create our first project.
 Before doing so, you need to understand how Gordon projects are structured.

-A Gordon project consist in one or more applications.
+A Gordon project consists in one or more applications.
 The term application describes a directory that provides some set of features.
 Applications may be reused in various projects.

 Requirements for Javascript lambdas:
  * ``npm``: https://nodejs.org/en/download/